Donald Trump rests defense case without taking stand at historic hush money trial

 “Our issue is to get Cohen on the right page without giving him the appearance that we are following instructions from Giuliani or the president,” Costello wrote in one email.

-On redirect with Trump lawyer Emil Bove, Costello said Giuliani first uttered the term “back channel” when Costello told him they had to keep his communications with Cohen private.
+On redirect with Trump lawyer Emil Bove, Costello said Giuliani was the first to utter the term “back channel” when Costello told him they had to keep his communications with Cohen private.

 Hoffinger asked Costello if he lost control of Cohen when Cohen got another lawyer and copped to committing crimes for the president.